stakewise/v3-sdk/src/services/vault/transactions/createVault/createVault.md

 #### Description:

-Create a vault.
+Create a StakeWise V3 vault.
+The optional `vaultToken: { name, symbol }` argument toggles between an **ERC20 vault** (vault mints a transferable share token) and a **non-ERC20 vault** (shares tracked internally).
+The `type` argument selects `Default`, `Private`, or `Blocklist` access.
+The two combine into six factories; the SDK picks the right one automatically.

 When the transaction is executed, one gwei of the deposit token must be stored in the vault to avoid [inflation attack](https://blog.openzeppelin.com/a-novel-defense-against-erc4626-inflation-attacks).

-Pay attention to chains where the deposit token is not a native token such as Gnosis.
+On Mainnet and Hoodi the deposit token is the native asset (ETH) and the SDK attaches the 1 gwei automatically.
-On these chains before creating the vault, ensure that you call the `approve` function on the deposit token contract, allowing the vault factory address to spend one gwei.

-You can retrieve the vault factory contract using the helper function: `sdk.getVaultFactory({ vaultType: params.type, isErc20: params.isErc20 })`.
+On Gnosis the deposit token is GNO, so before calling `sdk.vault.create` you must call `approve` on GNO to allow the vault factory to spend 1 gwei.
+Retrieve the factory address with `sdk.vault.getVaultFactory({ vaultType: params.type, isErc20: Boolean(params.vaultToken) })`.

 **Important**: When creating a metavault on Gnosis, only the default vault type is supported.
 ERC20 tokens and private vaults are not available.
 Additionally, all metavaults do not support the `isOwnMevEscrow` parameter.